flemay/docker-images/docker-musketeers/CONTRIBUTING.md

 ## Contributing code :computer:

 The project follows the typical [GitHub pull request][linkGitHubPR] model.
-Before starting any work, please either comment on an existing issue, or file a new one.
+Before starting any work, please either comment on an existing [issue][linkProjectIssue], or file a new one.

 1. [Fork][linkGitHubFork] this [repository][linkProjectRepo]
 1. Clone the forked repository